-A Radiologist determines the density of a woman's breasts by examining a mammogram.
-Dense tissue is comprised of less fat & more fibrous & connective tissue & appears white on a mammogram.
-Cancer also appears white thus cancer can be masked by dense tissue.
+A Radiologist determines the density of a woman's breast by examining a mammogram.
+Dense Tissue is comprised of less fat & more fibrous & connective tissue & appears white on a mammogram.
+Cancer also appears white & can be masked by dense tissue.
 Request a copy of your mammography report from your referring doctor.
-Make sure it is the report that is generated by the radiologist and not a 'form' letter.
-Read the report carefully & look for descriptions of your breast tissue.
+Make sure it is the report that is generated by the radiologist and not a form letter.
+Read the report carefully.
+Look for descriptions of your breast tissue.